-The valuation allowance for deferred tax assets increased by approximately \$36.0 million, \$38.2 million and \$48.8 million during the years ended December 31, 2007, 2006 and 2005, respectively.
-Approximately \$61.7 million of the valuation allowance for deferred tax assets relates to benefits from stock option deductions which, when recognized, will be allocated directly to contributed capital.
+The valuation allowance for deferred tax assets increased by approximately \$76.0 million, \$36.0 million and \$38.2 million during the years ended December 31, 2008, 2007 and 2006, respectively.
+Approximately \$62.3 million of the valuation allowance for deferred tax assets relates to benefits from stock option deductions which, if recognized, will be charged directly to additional paid in capital.
 Management believes the uncertainty regarding the realization of net deferred tax assets requires a full valuation allowance.